pitfail/pitfail-reports/report1/report1.rst

 	1. → *Player* requests the league statistics page.
 	2. ← *System* signals the *Database* for authentication and the league's leaderboard.
 	3. ← *Database* signals the *System* that the league is invite-only and the *Player* is not a member.
-        4. ← *System* returns "page not found" error.
+        4. ← *System* returns "access denied" error.

 UC-6: Modify League Settings ............................